karlchris/data-engineering/docs/data-modeling/query-lifecycle/README.md

 The plan outlines the sequence of operations that the database will follow to retrieve, manipulate, and present the requested data.
 The plan includes decisions on how to access tables, how to join multiple tables, and any optimizations to enhance performance.

+!!! note

-> When receiving AST from the query parsers, the query optimizer comes up with multiple strategies and selects the one that offers the best performance in terms of time and resources, and it is the final query execution plan.
+    When receiving AST from the query parsers, the query optimizer comes up with multiple strategies and selects the one that offers the best performance in terms of time and resources, and it is the final query execution plan.

 ![Query execution plan](../pics/query-execution-plan.png)